LF-Luis/HomeLeRobot/README.md

         - Bug: https://github.com/isaac-sim/IsaacLab/issues/3037
             - Fix: Comment this out: https://github.com/isaac-sim/IsaacLab/blob/90b79bb2d44feb8d833f260f2bf37da3487180ba/isaaclab.sh#L279-L295
             - Run: `./isaaclab.sh --install`
+    [ ] Add Isaac Sim/Lab cache to compose file
+    [ ] For real env, try to match intrinsic/extrinsic of 2nd cam in so100_dualcam
+        - May not be possible, and we most likely are at a disadvantage bc of the wrist cam that comes with LeRobot

 ### Container -- First Time Setup
 First time setup, and anytime you need to rebuild: